sri-koritala/weatherDashboard.io/README.md

 (./Assets/SearchCity.PNG)

-The dashboard will display the folowing data under current weather conditions:
+The dashboard will display the following data under current weather conditions:

   * City